NateHutch365/Microsoft-Intune/Tools/RuleForge/README.md

 ## Installation

+1. Ensure PowerShell 7 is installed.
-1. Download `RuleForge.ps1` from this repository.
+2. Download `RuleForge.ps1` from this repository.
+3. (Optional) Place `DefaultRules.json` in the same directory for `-SkipDefaultRules` functionality.
 2. Open PowerShell as an Administrator.
 3. Navigate to the script directory (e.g., `cd C:\Scripts`).
 4. Run the script with desired parameters.